astral-sh/ruff/crates/red_knot_python_semantic/resources/mdtest/binary/instances.md

 ## Unsupported

-### Dunder on instance
+### Dunder as instance attribute

-The magic method must be on the class, not just on the instance:
+The magic method must exist on the class, not just on the instance:

 ```py
 def add_impl(self, other) -> int: return 1